jimhjkim/reading-journal/cleancode.md

 ### Post #3 by `minn`

 - Reflecting on past professional experiences where bad variable names hampered development is encouraging me to think twice before choosing variable names at work

+## Day 5 - 6

+> Chapter 3.
+Functions

+> April 23 - 24, 2022

+### Key points

+- Functions should be small

+- Avoid mixing levels of abstraction; to keep a function at one level of abstraction, make sure the code read like a top-down set of TO paragraphs

+- Try to minimize the number of arguments passed to a function.
+Arguments impair understanding and testability.
+Output arguments are harder to understand than input arguments.

+### Things to remember

+- Functions are the first line of organization in any program.

+- Each line should contain no more than 150 characters and each function should be no longer than 20 lines

+- Statements such as "if", "else", and "while" should be one line long and that line should be a function call (keeps the enclosing function small and also adds documentary value with a descriptive name)

+- Indent level of a function should not be greater than one or two

+- Functions should do one thing.
+They should do it well.
+They should do it only.

+- Check if you can extract a part of the function into another function without restating its implementation to see if the original function is doing one thing only

+- Functions that do one thing cannot be reasonable divided into sections.

+- Switch statements often violate many of the rules for functions.
+We cannot always avoid switch statements but we can use polymorphisms to bury them in a low-level class and is never repeated.

+- A long descriptive name is better than a short enigmatic name.

+- A long descriptive name is better than a long descriptive comment.

+- Passing boolean flags as arguments is confusing and should be avoided.
+Create two functions to represent the behaviours.

+- Grouping arguments in to objects and lists is not cheating as we are grouping concepts together.

+- Have no side effects

+- In general output arguments should be avoided.
+If your function must change the state of something, have it change the state of its owning object.

+- Functions should either do something or answer something, but not both.
+Either your function should change the state of an object, or it should return some information about that object.

+  - e.g., "set" -> "attributeExists" + "setAttribute"

+- Exceptions are preferred over returning error codes as the latter promotes commands being used as expressions in the predicates of "if" statements.

+- With exceptions, the error processing code can be separated from the happy path code and can be simplified.

+- Extract the bodies of "try-catch" blocks into individual functions.

+- Try to avoid duplication across the functions

+- Structured programming says that every function and every block with a function should have one entry and one exit.
+If we keep our functions small, then we should not need to reply on structured programming.

+- Do not try to write functions that follow these rules from the start.
+Rather, apply these rules during refactoring.

+### Reflection

+- I should try to implement these rules in my coding activities.
+I should also try to bring these points up during code review.

+- Often, argument objects and lists are loaded with many values that do not necessarily tie together under one concept.
+I wonder if this is an anti-pattern.

+### Things to further investigate

+- Error codes seem to be used as much as raising exceptions.
+I should try to use more exceptions.
+I wonder if the disadvantages of recompiling and redeploying when using error codes is universal beyond Java.